menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 * If "Restore Backup" is selected, all configurations on the appliance will be overwritten with the backed-up data.

-* If "Use appliance without backup" is selected, all data kept in Men & Mice Central will be ignored and overwritten with current data on the appliance.
+* If "Use appliance without backup" is selected, all data kept in Men&Mice Central will be ignored and overwritten with current data on the appliance.

 Basically, the restore scenario is as follows: